 Over the past few months I have been stirred to find a place where I can serve in some kind of official compacity, and while that is absolutely a good thing and something I will continue to pursue, I don’t want to miss the little service opportunities happening all around me.
 My roommate, family, friends, church, coworkers, and even those around me that I don’t know, all have needs and desires, and though I can’t fulfill everything for them, even a small act of service can make them feel more seen and loved than they would have been without it.
 And I believe there is great power for transformation in that, as I’ve experienced through others loving me well in those ways.
 I want to live a lifestyle of service, not because I feel like I have to or because I want to be seen, but as an outpouring of love and light on the world around me.
 And of course I want to do all of this in partnership with Jesus, following his perfect example as the servant of all.

 Thank you so much for taking the time to read this blog.
-Whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of service in the comment section below or on our Facebook group, which can be found here.
+Whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of service in the comment section below.
 Have a wonderful September, and I’ll see you back here next month for the Discipline of Confession!